PowerFleet (NASDAQ:PWFL) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of PowerFleet (NASDAQ:PWFL – Get Rating) in a report published on Friday.
-The brokerage issued a hold rating on the stock.
+Equities researchers at StockNews.com initiated coverage on shares of PowerFleet (NASDAQ:PWFL – Get Rating) in a research report issued to clients and investors on Saturday.
+The brokerage set a “hold” rating on the stock.

 About PowerFleet